Roestlab/srmcollider/code/cpp/README.md

 # libSRMCollider

-This is a C++ library which is used by the SRMCollider software.
+This is a C++ library which is used by the SRMCollider software which also contains Python bindings as the main way to interact with the package.

 To configure, and build run

-$ cmake .
+    cmake .
-$ make
+    make

 All tests are in ./test and in order to run them use

-$ make && make test
+    make && make test

 All Python extension modules are in ./py and will not be built with cmake.
 Please use the Python setup procedure to achieve this (should be in ..).

 # Functionality

-The C++ is made out of 5 components

-  integratedrun.cpp
+The C++ is made out of 5 components, a combinatorics module, a range tree module, a common library, a module for computation of eUIS (extended UIS) and a file for integrated runs which pushes most computation down to C++ to gain speed.

 ## Combinatorics